Here's a list of some common wild herbs you might want to look for when out in the woods, coast, desert or high mountain elevations.

 As a wild herb variety, both the flowers and berries have a long history of use in traditional Western and European herbalism.

 Elderberries contain anti-inflammatory compounds including various flavonoids, like anthocyanin, rutin and quercetin.
 They are likewise high in other antioxidants, including beta-carotene, and are a natural source of vitamin C. (*)

 Elderberry extracts and concentrates are known for their immune-strengthening properties, are good for the eyesight, aid in joint inflammation, help alleviate congestion and provide mild laxative qualities.

 Most famous among herbalists for use as a respiratory aid and herbal ingredient in cough syrups, both the blossoms and the berries are a frequently used immune boosting remedy for upper respiratory tract and sinus infections.

-They are an excellent nutritious wild edible food to harvest and use fresh or dried in any number of herbal preparations, food recipes or for condiments like jams and chutneys.
+Elderberries are an excellent nutritious wild edible food to harvest and use fresh or dried in any number of herbal preparations, food recipes or for condiments like jams and chutneys.

 They have a sweet but tart taste and can be eaten fresh when ripe in small amounts but are most often prepared as infused teas, syrups and tinctures as well as utilized to make the popular "elderberry wine."
-These techniques are known to reduce of the of hydrocyanic acid content, which can cause stomach upset and diarrhea when consumed raw in large amounts.
+These techniques are known to reduce much of the hydrocyanic acid content, which can cause stomach upset and diarrhea when consumed raw in large amounts.

 Chaparral, also referred to as the creosote bush (Larrea tridentata), is a drought resistant evergreen shrub predominantly found in desert-like regions with mild, wet winters and hot dry summers.
-It is most abundant in the Southwestern U.S. and Mexico.
+It is particularly abundant in the Southwestern U.S. and Mexico.